Peyronie's Disease

 Is it possible for Peyronie's Disease to recur after surgery?

-Postoperative erectile dysfunction and higher curvature recurrence are seen in individuals with Peyronie's Disease who have had surgery for the illness.
+Postoperative erectile dysfunction and higher curvature recurrence are seen in individuals with Peyronie's disease who have had surgery for the illness.

 What will happen to the patient if Peyronie's illness is not treated?

-A persistent fibrotic, nonexpansile swelling of the corpora tunica may result in the erect penis bending, hurting, or having other structural issues if Peyronie's Disease is not addressed.
+A persistent fibrotic, nonexpansile swelling of the corpora tunica may result in the erect penis bending, hurting, or having other structural issues if Peyronie's disease is not addressed.
 In many circumstances, no therapy is required.

 What are the stages of Peyronie's disease?

 Peyronie's disease is a connective tissue illness of the penis that causes a bent or curved erection.
 Peyeronie's disease stages are divided into three stages: acute, chronic, and stable.
-During the acute phase (which typically lasts 6-18 months), patients suffer discomfort during erections as well as a visible curvature that worsens with time.
+During the acute phase (which typically lasts 6–18 months), patients suffer discomfort during erections as well as a visible curvature that worsens with time.
 The discomfort is lessened during the chronic period (which can continue up to two years), but the curvature persists and may cause problems with sexual activity.
-Eventually, future curvature changes are minor or non-existent during the stable period, when fibrosis of the afflicted tissue stabilizes.
-Medication and surgery can help to reduce symptoms and improve the quality of life for persons suffering from this ailment.
+Eventually, future curvature changes are minor or nonexistent during the stable period, when fibrosis of the afflicted tissue stabilizes.
+Medication and penile curvature treatment surgery can help to reduce symptoms and improve the quality of life for persons suffering from this ailment.

-What are the latest treatment methods for Peyronie's disease?
+What are the latest peyronie treatment methods?

 Peyronie's disease is a disorder that causes penile curvature and can induce uncomfortable erections.
 Thankfully, there are various therapy choices accessible right now.
-Peyronie's plaque excision is one of the latest treatment methods for Peyronie's disease, which includes removing the aberrant tissue causing the curvature, and penile implants such as inflated cylinders or flexible rods to straighten the penis are surgical therapies.
+Peyronie's plaque excision is one of the latest methods for Peyronie's disease treatment, which includes removing the aberrant tissue causing the curvature, and penile implants such as inflated cylinders or flexible rods to straighten the penis are surgical therapies.
 Non-surgical therapies include injecting collagenase clostridium histolyticum (CCH) directly into the scar tissue to break it down, employing low-intensity shockwave therapy to encourage healing and relieve discomfort, and taking vitamin E or pentoxifylline orally to enhance blood flow and reduce inflammation.

 What is penile fibrosis treatment?